tabularis-ai/augini/README.md

-# Augini: AI-Powered Data Augmentation, Generation, Labeling, and Anonymization 🔒
+# augini: AI-Powered Data Augmentation, Generation, Labeling, and Anonymization 🔒

-Augini is a versatile Python framework that leverages AI for comprehensive data manipulation.
+`augini` is a versatile Python framework that leverages AI for comprehensive data manipulation.
 It uses large language models to augment, generate, and anonymize tabular data, creating realistic and privacy-preserving datasets.

 ## Data Augmentation: